kiboschool/course-industry-experience-1/src/lessons/interviews/assignment.md

 - After the interview, your peer interviewer should submit the <a href="https://forms.gle/WLLEVSoir9dhRHhR9" target="_blank">interviewer evaluation</a>
 - After the interview, you should submit the <a href="https://forms.gle/xzL6N7VKfpbLrn8y8" target="_blank">interviewee self evaluation</a>

 #### Informational interviews
 For this interview, you will reach out to professionals via LinkedIn or your network to request an informational interview.
 You should:

 - Begin outreach as soon as possible as it may take a few weeks to secure an interview
-- Consider asking your mentor and instructor for introductions to people in their network
+- Consider asking your mentor and instructor for introductions to specific people in their network

 ### Step 2: Prepare
 Review the lesson pages to prepare.
-The interview confirmation will include the name of the company you are interviewing for. _Because this is an informational interview, you should not do a lot of company research, but do ensure you know what they company builds._
+The interview confirmation will include the name of the company you are interviewing for. _Because this is an informational interview, you should not do a lot of company research, but do ensure you know what the company builds._

 **Expectations**